RHenigan/sdl_evolution/proposals/0345-android-12-issues.md

     //...

-    // If Android 12 or newer make sure we have BT Runtime permissions if (Build.VERSION.SDK_INT >= Build.VERSION_CODES.S && !AndroidTools.areBtPermissionsGranted(this, this.getPackageName())) {
+    // If Android 12 or newer and we do not have Bluetooth runtime permissions if (Build.VERSION.SDK_INT >= Build.VERSION_CODES.S && !AndroidTools.areBtPermissionsGranted(this, this.getPackageName())) {
-        //If Connected over USB start RouterService
-        if (isConnectedOverUSB) {
+        //If the intent to start the RouterService came from the USB Activity if (isConnectedOverUSB) {
             //Delay starting bluetoothTransport
             waitingForBTRuntimePermissions = true;